Millers River water or watershed scenery in Massachusetts

 Check the Erving gauge, MassWildlife catch-and-release rules, and water temperature first.

-Are there special regulations on the Millers River?+
+Are there special fishing rules on the Millers River?

 Yes.
 Several sections have catch-and-release or special management rules that should be checked directly.